Hrq13/quickquery/README.md

 Finding similar quotes in as many texts as you want has never been so easy!

 ## Live example
-You can test this application by going to https://quickquery.netlify.com
+You can test this application by going to quickquery.netlify.app